bcgsc/pori/docs/developer_reference/contributing.md

 #### Javascript / TypeScript

 We also use docstrings here.
-However in contrast to python these are immeadiately outside the function instead of following the function definition.
+However in contrast to python these are immediately outside the function instead of following the function definition.
 These docstrings follow [JSDoc](https://jsdoc.app/) syntax.

 If types are included (typescript) in the code then the types can be ommitted from the docstring itself.